sabra williams

 + Intersection of Mental Health, Trauma & Creativity

 Sabra established strategic program partnerships with the Obama White House and US Department of Justice and many organizations including the Arts for Incarcerated Youth Network, Revolve Impact, the ACLU, the Anti-Recidivism Coalition and Homeboy Industries.
 With Creative Acts, she has partnered with the national leaders from March For Our Lives to meet and engage with young people who are incarcerated.
 She was invited by President Obama's Senior Advisor, Valerie Jarret to co-produce an event at The White House around innovative programming and the Arts in Criminal Justice Reform.
 She has been honored by President Obama as a Champion of Change and Queen Elizabeth II for services to the Arts and Prison Reform.
-Sabra has been a tireless and successful advocate for including the Arts in legislation and criminal justice reform- together with Tim Robbins, she led the charge to get a line item in the California State Budget, ensuring Arts programs in all 35 prisons for the first time and she successfully got the word, "Arts" added to ‘The First Step Act’ passed by Congress in 2018.
+Sabra has been a tireless and successful advocate for including the Arts in legislation and criminal justice reform.
+Together with Tim Robbins, she led the charge to get a line item in the California State Budget, ensuring Arts programs in all 35 prisons for the first time and she successfully got the word, "Arts" added to ‘The First Step Act’ passed by Congress in 2018.
+At the request of former Congresswoman Barbara Lee, Sabra convened a group of artists to write an equity bill for the NEA & NEH.

 What we do at Creative Acts and why we do it.